joaopf4/strava-clone/README.md

 ## The project
 This project was made as a self challenge of clonning Strava aplication, once I'd never seen any tutorial or imersions on web teaching to clone Strava.
-I've seen many clonings of spotfy, netflix, twitter, but never seen and strava clone, rs.
+I've seen many clonings of spotfy, netflix, twitter, but never seen an strava clone, rs.

 So here's the first try on internet xD.